Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Why It Matters

 \subsection{Choosing the Training Data}

-The second implication is that data that provides little utility for accurate causal effect estimation, due to confounding, may still be quite useful for causal decision making~\citep{fernandez2019observational}.
-One of the main concerns when estimating causal effects from data is the possibility of bias due to confounding, e.g. due to selection bias~\citep{yahav2015tree}.
-Formally, if $T$ represents the treatment assignment, confounding occurs whenever $E[Y(i)|T=i,X]\neq E[Y(i)|X]$, which implies that individuals that were exposed to the treatment level $i$ are systematically different from the individuals in the overall population, and in particular different with respect to the outcome of interest.
-To estimate causal effects from data, the individuals that received the treatment (the \textbf{treated}) and the individuals that did not receive the treatment (the \textbf{untreated}) ideally should be comparable in all aspects related to the outcome, with the exception of the assigned treatment.
+The second implication is that data that provide little utility for accurate causal effect estimation, due to confounding, may still be quite useful for causal decision making~\citep{fernandez2019observational}.
+One of the main concerns when estimating causal effects from data is the possibility of bias due to confounding, for example, due to selection bias~\citep{yahav2015tree}.
+Formally, if $T$ represents the treatment assignment, confounding occurs whenever $E[Y(i)|T=i,X]\neq E[Y(i)|X]$, which implies that individuals who were exposed to the treatment level $i$ are systematically different from the individuals in the overall population and, in particular, different with respect to the outcome of interest.
+Estimating causal effects from data requires that the individuals who received the treatment (the \textbf{treated}) and the individuals who did not receive the treatment (the \textbf{untreated}) be comparable in all aspects related to the outcome, except for the assigned treatment.
 This assumption is known as ignorability~\citep{rosenbaum1983central}, the back-door criterion~\citep{pearl2009causality}, and exogeneity~\citep{wooldridge2015introductory}.
-If, for example, the treated would have a better outcome than the untreated even without the treatment, then the estimation will suffer from an upward ``causal" bias\footnote{We explicitly call this ``causal" bias to distinguish it from all the other sorts of bias that are involved in statistical estimation.
-In particular, this bias is different from the statistical bias usually examined in the context of machine learning's bias/variance tradeoff.
-There is a separate causal bias/variance tradeoff~\citep{fernandez2019observational}.}; the treatment will be falsely attributed a positive causal effect that should be attributed to another unobserved, systematic difference between treated and untreated.
+If, for example, the treated would have a better outcome than the untreated even without the treatment, then the estimation will suffer from an upward ``causal" bias\footnote{We explicitly call this ``causal" bias to distinguish it from all the other types of bias involved in statistical estimation.
+In particular, this bias is different from the statistical bias usually examined in the context of machine learning's bias/variance trade-off.
+A separate causal bias/variance trade-off exists~\citep{fernandez2019observational}.}; the treatment will be falsely attributed a positive causal effect that should be attributed to another unobserved, systematic difference between treated and untreated.